trentagon/trentagon.github.io/index.md

 ---
 # Trent B. Thomas's personal website.

+Welcome!
 I am a Ph.D. candidate in the Earth and Space Sciences Department and Astrobiology Program at the [University of Washington](https://ess.uw.edu/people/trent-thomas/){:target="_blank"}.

 ### Professional